Table of Contents Show

 The home buying process in NYC can be different from other cities.
 One difference, which trips up many new arrivals, is the ownership structure of cooperative buildings.
 Here, co-ops make up the bulk of NYC’s housing inventory, about 75% of it by most estimates.
-Unlike condos, when you buy a co-op, you’re not actually buying real property.
-Instead, you’re buying the right to live there, almost like a rental lease.
+Unlike condos, when you buy a co-op, you’re not buying real property.
+Instead, you’re purchasing the right to live there, almost like a rental lease.
 Covered under the proprietary lease, a document you’ll receive after the closing in place of a deed.
-It functions similarly, with some important differences.
+It functions similarly, with some crucial differences.

 Co-ops and Proprietary LeasesCo-ops and Proprietary Leases